CollierCZ/adapt-narrativeCode/README.md

 <div float align=right><a href="#top">Back to Top</a></div>

 ### Installing Prism
 Narrative Code works based on the [Prism](https://prismjs.com) highlighter.
 To keep the code small, you will have to install this library and css yourself based on which languages and style you want to have.
 To do so, visit the [Prism download page](https://prismjs.com/download.html) and select the languages and theme you want.
-Place the resulting prism.js file in /libraries and prism.css in /less.
+Place the resulting prism.js file in src/core/js/libraries.
+Rename the css file as "prism.less" and place it in src/core/less.

 ## Settings Overview